IslesOfTheEast/datafetch/README.md

 # datafetch
 ### [WIP]

-A screenfetch clone written in python that displays a lot more info, a WIP currently so there's an awful lot of stuff that are yet to be added.
+A screenfetch clone written in python.
+A WIP currently so there's an awful lot of stuff that are yet to be added.

 ### todo list: